Tel.: 514-340-8260 ext. 25284

 Dr. Gatignol’s Publications Indexed on PubMed

-Dr. Anne Gatignol obtained a PhD in Microbiology from the University of Toulouse, France.
+Dr. Anne Gatignol obtained a Pharmacist diploma and PhD in Microbiology from the University of Toulouse, France.
 She completed a first post-doctoral training in the department of Biochemistry at the George Washington University, Washington, DC, USA and a second at the National Institutes of Allergy and Infectious Diseases, National Institutes of Health, Bethesda, MD, USA.
-She worked as a researcher at the Institut National de la Santé et de la Recherche Médicale and the Cochin Institute, Paris, France.
-Now a senior investigator at the Lady Davis Institute for Medical Research, and full Professor at McGill University, her current focus is on various aspects of virology and molecular biology, specifically as applied to virus-cell interactions between cellular pathways and the human immunodeficiency virus (HIV).
+She worked as a researcher at the Institut National de la santé et de la recherche médicale and the Cochin Institute, Paris, France.
+Now a senior investigator at the Lady Davis Institute for Medical Research, and full Professor at McGill University, her current focus is on various aspects of virology and molecular biology, specifically as applied to virus-cell interactions and to the development of RNA therapeutics against the human immunodeficiency virus (HIV) and SARS-Cov-2.

 Major Research Activities